 - Boston Scientific in defending its cardiovascular stent products from claims of patent infringement made by Medtronic Vascular.
 The judge entered summary judgment of non-infringement on all four patents, which was affirmed on appeal.
 Medtronic Vascular, Inc. v.
 Boston Scientific Corp., CA No. 04-034 (D. Del.).

 Mr. Walker is a co-author of the “go-to” treatise on ITC case management, Unfair Competition and the ITC: A Treatise on Section 337 Actions.
-In addition, he has been a member of the Executive Committee of the ITC Trial Lawyers Association since 2007, and currently serves as Secretary to the Association.
+In addition, he has been a member of the Executive Committee of the ITC Trial Lawyers Association since 2007, and currently serves as President-elect to the Association.

 Mr. Walker also prepares opinions for clients on issues such as validity, infringement and inequitable conduct, and advises clients in licensing and settlement negotiations, and in procuring patent, copyright and trademark protection.